The best things to do in Sofia, Bulgaria for budget travelers.

 Take the 5 tram line from Makedonia Plaza until the last stop.
 Then just start walking into the woods!

 You will enter a peaceful woodland path with a steady incline, which eventually turns into a steeper, rocky climb.

 Numerous walking routes criss-cross all over the mountain.
 So you may need to ask people for directions on how to reach the top.

 But after about two hours of difficult but manageable climbing, the view of the city and the surrounding mountains is the perfect reward.

 5. Tour The Museums

-Popular museums are the National Art Gallery and the Museum of National History, and the cheap entrance fees often have student discounts available.
+Popular museums are the National Art Gallery and the Museum of National History.

 6. Browse a Bookstore